geneerik/pltsci-sdet-assignment/README.md

 * A short report of the bugs that were detected (if any) posted using a public Github (or similar) Repository.

   Response:
   * All discovered or perceived defects or queries have been logged against this application as `Github` [issues](/../../issues).
-This gives anyone examining the
+This gives anyone examining the repository the ability to see what was discovered and how the issue can be reproduced.
+This should demonstrate a good pattern for clear and concise defect reporting style.
   * This automation produces an [Allure](https://docs.qameta.io/allure/) report.
 This is provided by a plugin which is part of the main CodeceptJS code base.
 This report links test failures to the filed [issues](/../../issues) on this `Github` repository.

   Extra focus to be place upon the following: